 Released Fall 2021

 In MTM's biggest project to date, the company will create a musical children's book, aimed at grades two through four, featuring songs that move the narrative forward, as in a musical.
 The theme?
 Loving who you are, accepting differences, and believing in yourself.
-Extensive participation activities, numerous accessibility options, and a unique arts experience that illustrates the power of music and imagination to help kids celebrate everyone's unique identity.
+This unique project will feature extensive participation activities, numerous accessibility options, and a unique arts experience that illustrates the power of music and imagination for empathy and understanding.